protomouse/seedbank/README.md

 Usage
 =====

 Seeds files are just plain old Ruby executed in your rails application environment so anything you could type into the rails console will work in your seeds.
-Seeds files have to be named with the '.seeds.rb' extension.

-db/seeds/companies.seeds.rb
+db/seeds/companies.rb
 ```ruby
 Company.find_or_create_by_name('Hatch', :url => 'http://thisishatch.co.uk' )
 ```